About

 Our headquarters is based in the jungle, 100 km and around 2 hours away from Iquitos in northern Peru.
 It is a quiet, off-grid settlement with permanent residents, including children, and private huts for guests coming to our retreats.
 The place is rustic, designed with intention of maximum immersion in nature, compromised with need for providing safety for humans.

 We came to this piece of land in 2015, slowly and prudently built houses and infrastructure, so as to least interfere with the forest we found at the beginning.
-We designed the whole resort with the idea of deep work with plants during diets in the shipibo tradition.
+We designed the whole resort with the idea of deep work with plants during diets in the Shipibo tradition.

 All buildings are fully screened from mosquitoes and other insects.
 Mosquitoes are not a big nuisance here and malaria risk very low ( no cases ever reported among our guests ), so we do not recommend malaria medication.

 We always pick our guests from Iquitos airport, and from that moment you do not have to worry about any logistics.
-There is no road access to the camp, final 20 minutes are done by walking.

 We are about 30 minutes away from local clinic, in case of emergency, but it has never been needed in our history.